 AI, or artificial intelligence, is the ability of software, hardware, or computer-controlled robotics to perform tasks commonly associated with humans, such as reasoning, learning, and problem-solving.
 AI has many applications and subfields, such as machine learning, deep learning, natural language processing, computer vision, speech recognition, and robotics.

-AI has great potential to improve human lives and society in numerous ways, such as enhancing productivity, efficiency, innovation, and creativity in various domains such as education, health care, entertainment, and business.
+AI has amazing potential to improve human lives and society in numerous ways, such as enhancing productivity, efficiency, innovation, and creativity in various domains such as education, health care, entertainment, and business.
 AI can also help solve some of the world’s most pressing problems, such as climate change, poverty, and disease (this is already happening.
 Google AI and climate change; link).

 However, AI also poses significant ethical challenges and risks that need to be addressed and regulated.
 Some of the ethical issues that arise from AI are: